 Articles create a never-ending source of headaches for non-native English speakers, much as particles in Japanese are for non-native Japanese speakers.

 English employs three articles: a, an, and the.
 Japanese and Russian lack articles altogether, while Portuguese uses them far more frequently than does English.
 Accordingly, these grammatical elements give non-native English speakers many headaches, but they are not as difficult as they seem.

-The first two are non-specific articles while the latter is specific.
+The first two are indefinite articles while the latter is definite.
 That is, the first two are used to indicate any member of a group of things, while the latter designates a particular or specific thing.